Ten Great Medicinal Herbs for Prepping Your “Doomsday” Garden (Part II)

 Again, this is just a preliminary list of herbs that are easy to grow in your garden to maintain your health.
 Researching and writing down the great benefits of common herbs that are worthwhile to plant in your garden is a good idea.
 You’ll then have a little pharmacy when a natural disaster arrives.

-Furthermore, it would help if you made time to research herb combinations.
-The strength of herbal medicine will often be multiplied by mixing herbs that complement each other to develop a more effective remedy instead of using a single herb.
+Furthermore, it would help if you took the time to research herb combinations.
+The strength of herbal medicine is often multiplied by combining herbs that complement each other to create a more effective remedy, rather than using a single herb.

 With the cold weather we are all experiencing, it’s tough to think about gardening, but Spring will be here before you know it, so get your ducks in a row so you can have your Medicinal Herb Garden planned and ready to go.
 Better yet, start your Herb Garden indoors.